solana-developers/program-examples/CONTRIBUTING.md

 1. Use pnpm as the default package manager for the project.
 You can [install pnpm by following the instructions](https://pnpm.io/installation).
 Commit `pnpm-lock.yaml` to the repository.

-2. Anchor programs should be in directory `anchor`, programs written for Solana Native should be in directory `native`, TypeScript in `posidon` and Python in `seahorse.
+2. Anchor programs should be in directory `anchor`, programs written for Solana Native should be in directory `native`, TypeScript in `posidon` and Python in `seahorse`.

 3. Tests for Solana native, Steel and Anchor programs should be written with [ts-mocha](https://github.com/piotrwitek/ts-mocha).

-4. Tests for solana native programs and steel framework programs should be written with [solana-bankrun](https://kevinheavey.github.io/solana-bankrun)
+4. Tests for Solana native programs and steel framework programs should be written with [solana-bankrun](https://kevinheavey.github.io/solana-bankrun)

-5. For Solana native programs and Steel framework programs ensure adding these mandatory pnpm run scripts to your `package.json`. file for successful ci/cd builds:
+5. For Solana native programs and Steel framework programs ensure adding these mandatory pnpm run scripts to your `package.json` file for successful CI/CD builds:

 ```json
 "scripts": {